"InternationalDrugMart.com has been a godsend. I've saved about 80 percent on my medications."

 Verapamil can cause side effects such as nausea, constipation, fatigue, headache, insomnia, and fluid retention.
 Some of the serious side effects of this drug are difficulty breathing, shortness of breath, unusually fast or slow heartbeat, and abnormal behavior.
 This is not a complete list of all side effects.
 Do concur with your doctor and follow his directions completely when you are taking Verapamil.

-What drug(s) may interact with Verapamil?
+What other drugs could interact with Verapamil?

 It may be noted that drugs other than those listed above may also interact with Verapamil.